redis/redis-doc/topics/indexes.md

 in each number with 0.
 Then we do the same with the right top corner.

-With two trivial nested for loops where we increment only the significative bits, we can find all the squares between this two.
+With two trivial nested for loops where we increment only the significative bits, we can find all the squares between these two.
 For each square we convert the two numbers into our interleaved representation, and create the range using the converted representation as our start, and the same representation but with the latest 12 bits turned on as end range.